AarZoooo/Notes/Python.md

 ## Important Data Structures

 ### List
 Mutable, flexible data structure.
-Data in it can be changed, thus its flexibility.
+Data in it can be changed, hence its flexibility.

     [1, 2, 3, 4]